msramalho/SigTools/README.md

 <summary>Book Renewal</summary>
 <p>
 <ul>
-    <li>Never forget to return books again, by going to [catalogo.up.pt](https://catalogo.up.pt) and checking that you are not late on those, as it costs 0.50€ per day...</li>
+ <li>Never forget to return books again, by going to <a href="https://catalogo.up.pt">catalogo.up.pt</a> and checking that you are not late on those, as it costs 0.50€ per day...</li>
 </ul>
 </p>
 </details>